chrisjbryant/errant/readme.md

 1. `parallel_to_m2.py`

      Extract and classify edits from parallel sentences automatically.
-This is the simplest annotation script, which requires an original text file, a corrected text file and an output filename.
-The original and corrected text file must have one sentence per line and be word tokenized.
+This is the simplest annotation script, which requires an original text file, at least one corrected text file, and an output filename.
+The original and corrected text files must have one sentence per line and be word tokenized.
 	 Example:
 	 ```
-	 python3 parallel_to_m2.py -orig <orig_file> -cor <cor_file> -out <out_m2>
+	 python3 parallel_to_m2.py -orig <orig_file> -cor <cor_file1> [<cor_file2> ...] -out <out_m2>
 	 ```

 2. `m2_to_m2.py`